 This part gets skipped too often.
 Big buying decisions fail when the rollout is uglier than the demo.
 Salesforce’s launch materials emphasize that Agentforce Contact Center is designed to reduce integration burden and start small before scaling.
 That can be a major advantage for teams already deep in Salesforce.

 Genesys and Five9, meanwhile, are both mature contact center vendors with their own implementation patterns, partner ecosystems, and admin overhead.
-Genesys often shines when the environment is complex enough to justify the heavier lift.
-Five9 often wins when the team wants a more straightforward path to live operations.
+Working with an experienced salesforce implementation partner can help organizations integrate these platforms with Salesforce more effectively.
+Genesys often shines when the environment is complex enough to justify the heavier lift, while Five9 often wins when the team wants a more straightforward path to live operations.

 A practical checklist: